The would-be U.S. Secretary of Labor can’t wait to see you replaced with a robot.

 Those workers who are likely to be replaced will need to enhance their skills to focus on the valuable things a robot can’t do yet — things like critical thinking, expressing empathy, and adding a human touch to hospitality; while also embracing a world and workplace co-inhabited with robots, artificial intelligence, and the implications that come along with the Internet of Things (IoT).

 A robot will never have a human heart.
-It will never have a more authentic and genuine passion than its programmer dictated it should; and therefore its response may never truly be that much better than a that of a well-mannered automated phone system.
+It will never have a more authentic and genuine passion than its programmer dictated it should; and therefore its response may never truly be that much better than that of a well-mannered automated phone system.
+That’s why you can still find jobs, and humans still work better than robots.

 But building an incredible business isn’t only about how much additional margin can be squeezed and how systematized the automation can be.
 It’s also about how human a company can be — how it can relate to and empathize with employees and guests on not only a rational level, but in a caring and compassionate way.
 While a robot’s “brain” might work faster than a human’s, it’s the human touch that makes for a better corporate strategy, and also a better society.